 Gluten Free Back to School Lunchbox Tips & Advice

 Back to school time is here!
 For some of us that might be exciting, but for others that might not be the case.
 If your household is held to the restrictions of celiac disease and gluten sensitivity, or you just prefer to live a gluten-free lifestyle, then you know how scary school time can be.
 If all the stresses that come with school aren’t enough, worrying about all of the food allergies your child can be exposed to is downright terrifying.
 If you are one who has to live through this stressful situation each year, well stop worrying!
-We also experience this each year, and are fortunate enough to have learned some helpful tips and advice along the way.
-Hopefully we can help you get rid of your worries and make back to school time one to look forward to!
+We also experience this each year and are fortunate enough to have learned some helpful tips and advice along the way.
+Hopefully, we can help you get rid of your worries and make back-to-school time one to look forward to!

 Cooking & Preparation

-The key to it all lies in the beginning steps, cooking and preparation.
+The key to it all lies in the beginning steps, cooking, and preparation.
 Figuring out what foods to pack your kid for lunch is difficult enough considering all the food options out there combined with their possible pickiness and preferences.
 It is important to remember to just keep it simple!
 If you know what foods your children like, then stick to that with their lunches.
-Since there might not be many options for them at school, you want to make sure there’s no chance their hungry.
+Since there might not be many options for them at school, you want to make sure there’s no chance they're hungry.
 One way you can make packing a lunch easier is to make use of leftovers.
 By maybe making your already gluten-free prepared dinner a little bigger, you can pack the rest as lunch the next day.
-Another great idea is to do meal preparation on sundays.
+Another great idea is to do meal preparation on Sundays.
 You can make a large batch of your choice and space it out over the course of the week.

 One of the best pieces of advice we could give is to get your kids involved in the process!
 Having them help you choose and make their lunches will make them way more excited to eat it when they get to school.
 Not to mention the fun you’ll have bonding with them and teaching them such an important fun skill!

-Now for some ideas on specific foods you can use to pack your kids school lunches.
-Of course regular bread is full of gluten, so that makes sandwiches, the common go to lunch, difficult to make.
+Now for some ideas on specific foods, you can use to pack your kids' school lunches.
+Of course, regular bread is full of gluten, so that makes sandwiches, the common go-to lunch, difficult to make.
 You can always use gluten-free bread, but it is often difficult to find a kind that you love.
 Using corn tortillas or even lettuce to make wraps is a way to keep that sandwich feel but without the gluten!
-For the other possibilities we’ll break it down into groups of main courses, fruits and vegetables, and other sides and snacks.
+For the other possibilities, we’ll break it down into groups of main courses, fruits and vegetables, and other sides and snacks.

 Main Courses - Any meat served without bread, salads (traditional, egg, tuna, etc.), soups (many great thermoses out there!), and of course any leftovers